bastianilso/virtual-reality-icons/README.md

 # Virtual Reality Icons (2017.4.8)

-This icon set is intended for describing VR systems, made available under Creative Commons Attribution 4.0 License.
+This icon set is intended for describing VR systems, designed for research at Aalborg University and made available under Creative Commons Attribution 4.0 License.

 The icon set is divided into the following categories: